encord-team/E-MM1/README.md

 - [ ] We will publish a model with weights that was trained on the dataset.
 The model can embed all five modalities into a unified embedding space.
 - [ ] We will publish pre-computed embeddings used to build the dataset.

+Please do reach out to the team at ml@encord.com for any enqueries or to show off any cool applications of the dataset!

 # TODO

 `FELIX TODO` REMOVE